Recovery Strategies: Getting Credentials

 The playing field is truly level when you compete against yourself and no one else.

 Claiming our right to be who we are and giving ourselves these credentials is the best way I know to counter the "schizophrenic" label with a title of pride.

 How does this relate to negative symptoms?
-Or to self-stigma?

 We get empowered in our recovery when we get credentialed.

 One positive endeavor I can recommend for a person is cooking.